Yash-Bandal/DeltaX-Bootcamp/SQL/Assignments/Assignment3/03_Indexes_And_Reasoning.md

 - The table already has a **Primary Key (`Id`)**, which by default creates a **Clustered Index** (if one doesn't already exist).
 - A table can have **only one Clustered Index**, so we should not change the physical order of rows just because users frequently search by movie name.
 - A **Non-Clustered Index** creates a separate sorted structure on `Name`, allowing SQL Server to quickly locate matching rows.
+- Clustered index is efficient in terms of searching in Range (Between), and Non clustered in terms of equality (Filtering - with WHERE and all)

 <br>

 ## Query